 The potential power of procrastination

-To start with, five sub-types of procrastinator have been identified – from mild through to well-adjusted and severe.
+To start with, five sub-types of procrastinator have been identified – from mild through to well adjusted and severe.
 If procrastination is not causing you any problems, it’s not something to lose sleep over.

 To take this a step further, research published in the Journal of Social Psychology divided procrastinators into passive and active, the former putting off tasks and then feeling miserable about it, the latter preferring to work under pressure, and making a deliberate decision to procrastinate.
 In other words, for this second type of procrastinator, procrastination is no time thief, but a time-management strategy.
-Like non-procrastinators, active procrastinators were shown to control their time, demonstrate self-efficacy belief and use effective coping style to achieve their desired outcomes.
+Like non-procrastinators, active procrastinators were shown to control their time, demonstrate self-efficacy belief and use an effective coping style to achieve their desired outcomes.

-An Active Procrastination Scale was later developed, and in 2019, a study of active and passive procrastination in terms of temperament and character, concluded that “active procrastination can be an adaptive and productive coping style”.
+An Active Procrastination Scale was later developed, and in 2019, a study of active and passive procrastination in terms of temperament and character concluded that “active procrastination can be an adaptive and productive coping style”.
 The authors found it to be “associated with dependable temperament, well-developed character, and high emotional intelligence and predicts meeting personal goals”.

-For those of us who need feel pressure to get things done, delaying a task until the last minute may force us to focus on it more intently – perhaps even propelling us into the state of ‘flow’ propounded by positive psychologist Mihály Csíkszentmihályi, in which people experience complete immersion and involvement in an activity.
+For those of us who need to feel pressure to get things done, delaying a task until the last minute may force us to focus on it more intently – perhaps even propelling us into the state of ‘flow’ propounded by positive psychologist Mihály Csíkszentmihályi, in which people experience complete immersion and involvement in an activity.